Mastering PKO Final Tables

 Classic Range

 Now we see a much bigger contrast between strategies!
-In both examples we’re fast playing our best hands, but in the PKO as chip lead we don’t mind going postflop with hands that play well post.
-Pocket fours and threes benefit from the big stack’s fold equity, while helping to balance their otherwise premium heavy 4-bet range.
+In both examples we’re fast-playing our best hands, but in the PKO as chip lead we don’t mind going postflop with hands that play well post.
+Pocket 44 and 33 benefit from the big stack’s fold equity, while helping to balance their otherwise premium heavy 4-bet range.
 In both examples we can see:

 Finally, let’s look at what happens once final tables get short handed.
-In the example below there are four players remaining with 30 big blind average stacks that are close to one another.
+In the example below, there are four players remaining with 30bb average stacks that are close to one another.

-We can see that short handed when stacks are close we’re playing a much wider range when covering the players left to act with the exception of the small blind.
+We can see that short-handed play, when stacks are close, involves much wider ranges when covering the players left to act with the exception of the Small Blind.
 We can see why this is when we compare bubble factors.

-In this instance there is a relatively small difference of 0.3 between the small blind’s bubble factor when playing against the big blind.
+In this instance there is a relatively small difference of 0.3 between the SB’s bubble factor when playing against the BB.
 You can view these ranges in the links below:

-For comparison purposes, here’s a 30 big blind average stack example with a definite chip leader.
+For comparison purposes, here’s a 30bb average stack example with a definite chip leader.

 Let’s look at the chip lead’s bubble factors for an explanation as to why their range is so wide in our PKO example.